jpeirce/daily-wisdomtree/README.md

-# Daily Dashboard Summary Bot
+# Daily Macro Summary Bot

 This project is an automated system designed to fetch, summarize, and deliver daily market insights from WisdomTree's "Daily Dashboard" PDF.
 It leverages large language models (LLMs) from both OpenRouter (GPT) and Google AI Studio (Gemini) for comparative analysis, generates a styled HTML report, deploys it to GitHub Pages, and sends a daily email notification.